-THE collection of fossil Corals made in Christmas Island by Mr. C. W. Andrews includes a little over seventy specimens, which were carefully collected, the exact stratigraphical position of each being recorded.
+The collection of fossil Corals made in Christmas Island by Mr. C. W. Andrews includes a little over seventy specimens, which were carefully collected, the exact stratigraphical position of each being recorded.
 The fauna is of interest, as I understand from Mr. Andrews that no fossils were obtained by previous visitors to Christmas Island, and that the only other fossils which he obtained were foraminifera and a few imperfect molluscan shells.
 Hence the determination of the geological age of the various limestones that build up the island must be dependent to a considerable extent on the evidence of the corals.

 Many of the specimens, however, have been so altered, often by phosphatization, that they are specifically indeterminable; and the number of corals collected from the oldest limestones in Christmas Island is small, and the specimens fragmentary.
-But the most serious difficulty in the study of this fauna is that it borderland between the provinces of the comes from the neontologist and palæontologist.
-The identificatio Cainozoic fossil corals is always a difficult task.
-The identification of late For the description of the recent specimens is based on the external form and superficial characters; whereas the description of the fossil corals refers to the essential structure of the corallites, as shown by transverse sections.
+But the most serious difficulty in the study of this fauna is that it comes from the borderland between the provinces of the neontologist and paleontologist.
+The identification of late Cainozoic fossil corals is always a difficult task.
+For the description of the recent specimens is based on the external form and superficial characters; whereas the description of the fossil corals refers to the essential structure of the corallites, as shown by transverse sections.
 Hence, consideration of the relations of the living and the latest extinct species of corals involves a comparison of incomparable terms.